nikodojan/EasyButton/README.md

 ```

 For both types there is a number of attributes that can be used to change the button's appearance.
+Use Bootstrap btn- classes to change the colors.

 **Attributes for (standard) Button:**